austinhpatton/cameroon-cichlids/Genotyping/Pre-BQSR/README.md

 This folder contains all scripts used for the first round of genotyping as well as base quality score recalibration.

+Note that many of these scripts are parallelized in a manner to circumvent the wall time limit (72 hrs) imposed by the savio cluster.
+Without such a limit, rather than running, for instance, parallel-GATK-Extract-ShortScaffs-vars-Set00.slurm on a set of 4-5 samples, this could be done using a complete set of samples.

 Scripts are ran as follows:
 1) parallel-GATK-Extract-LongScaffs-vars-Set00.slurm is used to submit GATK-Extract-VarsByLongScaff.sh using gnu-parallel
 2) parallel-GATK-Extract-ShortScaffs-vars-Set00.slurm is used to submit GATK-Extract-VarsByShortScaff.sh using gnu-parallel